mad-finance/univ4-hooks/README.md

 Base Sepolia deployment: 0x44848340f8E663FB569568dfA4cFd345fBeAa38A

-This is the hook that will be applied to all pools created from the cashtags protocol with the following effects:
+This is the hook that will be applied to all pools created from the launchpad with the following effect(s):

 1. It sets a dynamic swap fee based on how many Bonsai NFTs you hold.

 ### DefaultHook